Association of Tutors in Law and Political Science

 Content type: Page

 Activities and Objectives of the Association Prom’APA is a student association dedicated to promoting Adapted Physical Activity.
 It represents all APA students in the STAPS Department at the University of Montpellier and is run by students in the APA-S Master’s program.
 It works to raise awareness of the Adapted Physical Activity and Health (APA-S) program, as well as the profession of Adapted Physical Activity Instructor.
-To this end, it carries out a wide range of initiatives in the areas of disability, chronic diseases, and health-related sports.
+To this end, it carries out a wide range of initiatives in the areas of disability, chronic diseases, and health and fitness.

 Objectif Officine (O2)